comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - **Content Cleanup**: Automatically handles unapproved content removal when users are unmuted
 - **Scheduled Maintenance**: Daily cleanup of expired mutes and orphaned records
 - **Premium**: Has an automatically updating premium version available for purchase that includes:
-   - **Essential "Moderator" usergroup members' control panel** short-code page for your human moderators to manage admin page actions for AI muted users such as see muted user, un-mute muted users, view triggering post and approve, or delete it.
+   - **Essential "Moderator" usergroup members' control panel** short-code page for your human moderators to manage admin page actions for AI muted users such as view muted users, un-mute muted users, view triggering post and approve, or delete it.
    - **Easy Prompt panel** to help you create llm prompts with organized structure
-   - **Forum flood control and user post limit** to stop excessive user posting resulting in excessive AI use
-- **Purchase the premium**: The purchase for the premium features will be available soon at https://comingofflais.com (after we finish some primary tests for both the this and the premium versions).
+   - **Forum flood control and user post limit** to stop excessive user posting resulting in excessive AI use **Purchase the premium**: The purchase for the premium features will be available soon at https://comingofflais.com (after we finish some primary tests for both the this and the premium versions).
 Your purchase is greatly appreciated because it supports me and my work.

 ## Requirements

 - WordPress 5.0+
-- wpForo plugin (active)
+- wpForo plugin (active) tested up to version 2.4.10
 - OpenRouter API key
 - PHP 7.4+